When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A key indicator of proper nutrition is your baby’s growth.
 From birth to six months of age, your baby should be gaining around 140 to 200 grams of weight per week.

-Every month, a baby six months and under will grow about half an inch to one inch.
-For babies between six months and one year, you will see about one centimeter of growth a month.
-During this same time, you should see weight gains around five to seven ounces (2).
+Babies up to six months generally grow about half an inch to one inch per month.
+Between six months and one year, you will see about one centimeter of growth monthly (2).

 How to Power Pump